BPCIITeam3/Project-Chameleon/vg.md

 * * *

-April 12th 2017 Godzilla Gaming Team:
+May 5th 2017 Godzilla Gaming Team:
 This is a diclaimer.
 This website is for a school project.
 Godzilla gaming is a fictional company and we are not actually selling anything.